MathieuNls/bianca/bianca.md

 ## Random Classifier Comparison

-Although our average F$_1$ measure of 52.72% may seem low at first glance, achieveing a high F$_1$ measure for unbalanced data is very difficult [@menzies2007problems].
-Therefore, a common appraoch to ground detection results is to compare it to a simple baseline.
+Although our average F$_1$ measure of 52.72% may seem low at first glance, achieving a high F$_1$ measure for unbalanced data is very difficult [@menzies2007problems].
+Therefore, a common approach to ground detection results is to compare it to a simple baseline.

 The random classifier first generates a random number $n$ between 0 and 1 for the 165,912 commits composing our dataset.
 For each commit, if $n$ is greater than 0.5, then the commit is classified as risky and vice versa.
 As expected by a random classifier, our implementation detected ~50% (82,384 commits) of the commits to be _risky_.
-It is worth mentioning is that the random classifier achieved 24.9% precision, 49.96% recall and 33.24% F$_1$-measure.
+It is worth mentioning that the random classifier achieved 24.9% precision, 49.96% recall and 33.24% F$_1$-measure.
 Since our data is unbalanced (i.e., there are many more _healthy_ than _risky_ commits) these numbers are to be expected for a random classifier.
 Indeed, the recall is very close to 50% since a commit can take on one of two classifications, risky or non-risky.
 While analysing the precision, however, we can see that the data is unbalanced (a random classifier would achieve a precision of 50% on a balanced dataset).

 It is important to note that the purpose of this analysis is not to say that we outperform a simple random classifier, rather to shed light on the fact that our dataset is unbalanced and achieving an average F$_1$ = 52.72% is non-trivial, especially when a baseline only achieves an F$_1$-measure of 33.24%.